 Adams Stirling PLC

 TYPES OF ASSOCIATION MEETINGS

-1. Board Meetings
+Board Meetings

-a.
 Open Meetings.
 Members can attend to observe the board conduct business (either in-person or virtual meetings).

 - Regular (scheduled same day each month; requires 4-days' notice)

-- Special (for matters that cannot wait for a regularly scheduled meeting; requires 4-days' notice)
+- Special (for matters that cannot wait for a regularly scheduled meeting; requires 4 days' notice)

 - Emergency (to address emergencies, no notice required)

-2. Committee Meetings
+Committee Meetings

-a.
-Standing Committees (long-term committees)
+1. Standing Committees (long-term committees)

-b.
-Ad Hoc (special purpose advisory)
+2. Ad Hoc (special purpose advisory)

-c.
-Executive Committee (directors only)
+3. Executive Committee (directors only)

-3. Membership Meetings
+Membership Meetings

-c.
-Town Hall meetings.
+3. Town Hall meetings.
 Informational meetings where no business is conducted.

-4. Joint Neighborhood Meetings
+Joint Neighborhood Meetings

 Whenever two or more associations have consolidated any of their functions under a joint neighborhood association or similar organization, members of each participating association shall be (a) entitled to attend all meetings of the joint association other than executive sessions, (b) given reasonable opportunity for participation in those meetings, and (c) entitled to the same access to the joint association’s records as they are to the participating association’s records.
 (Civ.
 Code § 4820.)

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.

+Adams Stirling PLC